5 Lead Qualification Steps to Identify Your Prospects

 • Pardot (by Salesforce): A marketing automation tool for B2B companies, providing lead generation, nurturing, email marketing, and analytics, integrated with Salesforce to align sales and marketing efforts effectively.

-• Marketo: Caters digital marketing needs with lead management, email marketing, lead scoring, and campaign management, offering advanced features for personalized customer experiences.
+• Marketo: Caters to digital marketing needs with lead management, email marketing, lead scoring, and campaign management, offering advanced features for personalized customer experiences.

 • ActiveCampaign: A versatile marketing automation tool combining email marketing, CRM, and automation features, allowing sophisticated lead segmentation and automation based on customer behavior and interactions.